Santino Ferrucci: FIA Formula 2 Championship

 Ferrucci practicing at Silverstone in Formula 2 before he was banned for four races and fired by Trident.

-Ferrucci made his Formula 2 debut in Hungary and finished the remainder of the year with Trident, with ninth his best result for a race and 22nd in the season standings.
+Ferrucci made his Formula 2 debut in Hungary in 2017 and finished the remainder of the year with Trident, with ninth his best result for a race and 22nd in the season standings.
 For the 2018 season, Ferrucci remained in Formula 2, competing alongside Arjun Maini at Trident.

-In July, Ferrucci was banned from four F2 races (Hungary and Belgium rounds) and fined €60,000 after making deliberate contact with his teammate Maini after the Sprint race at Silverstone on the weekend of the British Grand Prix.
-He was also disqualified from the Sprint Race results at Silverstone for a separate incident when he deliberately forced Maini off the track.
-He was also found to have been in his car between the F2 and F1 paddock without one glove and while holding his phone, which resulted in an additional €6,000 fine.
+In July, Ferrucci was banned from four F2 races (Hungary and Belgium rounds) and fined €60,000 after making deliberate contact with his teammate Maini on the cooldown lap after the sprint race at Silverstone.
+He was also disqualified from the sprint race results after not attending the hearing for a separate incident where he deliberately forced Maini off the track during the race.
+He was also found to have driven his car from the F2 paddock to the pitlane wearing one glove and holding a phone, which resulted in an additional €6,000 fine.
 His attempt to run a "Make America Great Again" livery in support of Donald Trump was blocked by the FIA as being in violation of the political slogans policy.

-On July 18, Ferrucci was fired by the Trident F2 team, alleging behavioral issues that were unconfirmed, and non-payment of money required by contract.
-Trident alleged that money had been made available for the Detroit IndyCar race, whilst noting that Ferrucci had defaulted on F2 debt to them.
-An Italian court subsequently ordered Ferrucci to pay Trident €502,000, plus interest and legal fees, for failing to make payments.
-Six days later, Trident announced that their GP3 Series driver Alessio Lorandi would be his replacement for the rest of the season.
+On July 18, Ferrucci was fired by the Trident F2 team, alleging behavioral issues and lack of payments.
+Trident noted that Ferrucci was able to fund his Detroit IndyCar drive, whilst defaulting on debt to them.
+An Italian court subsequently ordered Ferrucci to pay Trident €502,000, plus interest and legal fees, for breach of contract and failing to provide payments.
+Six days later, Trident announced that their GP3 Series driver Alessio Lorandi would be Ferrucci's replacement for the rest of the season.

 Ferrucci finished nineteenth in the standings, with seven points and a best result of sixth in the Baku Sprint race.

 Ferrucci testing for Haas in 2016.